forthy42/net2o/wiki/squid-chain.md

 Note that unlike the lightning network, there is no need to worry about the
 transactions: they are all public.
 Nothing can be lost or stolen.
 The topology is derived from the pubkey values, and not from randomly connected peers.
-The full nodes who want to be responsible for a certain part of the ledgers know where to connect to.
+The “full nodes” (rather: shard nodes) who want to be responsible for a certain part of the ledgers know where to connect to.

 ## Zero-Knowledge Proof?